tangentyh/notes-of-tan/todo/BOM_DOM_notes.md

    - smaller overhead than HTTP
    - The same-origin policy does not apply to Web Sockets
    - When a Web Socket is created in JavaScript, an HTTP request is sent to the server to initiate a connection.
 When the server responds, the connection uses HTTP upgrade to switch from HTTP to the Web Socket protocol
+     - `Connection: Upgrade`, `Upgrade: websocket`
+     - `101 Switching Protocols`, `Upgrade: websocket`
+     - timeout problem -- heartbeat messages called pings and pongs, one peer periodically sends a tiny packet to the other (the ping), and the other peer responds with a packet containing the same data (the pong)
+     - no limit on the number of open connections per hostname
    - constructor: `WebSocket(url, protocol?)`
      - connection is established upon construct
      - url example: `ws://localhost:8080`, `wss://localhost:8080` (secured)